lwaekfjlk/OpenDevin/evaluation/swe_bench/README.md

 Tips: If you came across `ERROR: Operation cancelled by user`, restarting the docker works for this situation.
 It can be caused by running multiple experiments together at the same time or some related docker issues.

+Tips: If you came across `Could not establish connection to host`, there can be some docker errors and just restart the docker and run again.

 ## Step0: Do not use Conda environment